makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 ![Oracle Park](/images/IMG_2918.jpeg)
 *Oracle Park, August 2023*

-Across the Bay is Oracle Park in San Francisco.
+Just across the Bay lies Oracle Park in San Francisco.
 I rented a kayak to patrol McCovey Cove for batting practice "Splash Hits".
-No home runs came my way, but I got to meet and hear from ballhawks that are there 50+ games a year.
-Once inside the ballpark, I met up with some new friends that I met at my hostel.
-One of them had an extra ticket to the next day's game, so I gladly obliged.
+Much like watching a game from the Green Monster, this was a bucket list item within a bucket list item.
+No home runs came my way, but I got to meet, hear from, and compete against ballhawks that are there 50+ games a year.

+Upon entering the ballpark, I reunited with newfound friends from my hostel.
+The stunning view of the bay from the upper decks somewhat alleviated the sting of shelling out $20 for a Crazy Crab Sandwich. a friendly seat-neighbor surprised me with an extra ticket to the next game.
+Naturally, I accepted the generous offer and reciprocated by treating him and his son to Ghirardelli sundaes.
 I witnessed a Logan Webb gem but narrowly missed a Patrick Bailey walk-off homer as I had to catch my flight home.

 ## Leg 5: Pittsburgh, Cleveland, Detroit